Talleeenos69/server-writeup/writeUp.md

 #### Hypervisor :

 The Hypervisor that we chose was [KVM](https://www.kernel.org/doc/html/latest/virt/kvm/index.html), a standard virtualization and hypervisor for Linux and Unix-based systems.
-The installation was rather simple due to cockpit providing an installer via the GUI.
+A hypervisor is a piece of software that allows for the creation and management of virtual machines (A virtual machine is a virtual computer within a computer).
+The installation of the hypervisor was rather simple due to cockpit providing an installer via the GUI.

 #### GPU :